raghaKRavi/Global-Nature-Event-Tracker/server/README.md

-# Global Nature Event Tracker - React Frontend App
+# Global Nature Event Tracker - Express NodeJs/Typescript Backend

 This is a React application built using TypeScript.
 Follow the steps below to run the app locally after cloning the repository from GitHub.